christian-korneck/flamenco-temp1/README.md

 easier to detect configuration issues.
 The generated OpenAPI client defaults to using `localhost`, and if you're not testing on `localhost` this stands out more.

+The web interface is also "baked" into the `flamenco-manager` binary when using `make flamenco-manager`.

 ## Generating Code